 Activity 7.2.1: To Implement and Debug an Event Handler

-This activity will walk you through the implementation of an event handler and debugging it using the developer tools in the browser.
+This activity will walk you through implementing an event handler and debugging it by using the developer tools in the browser.

 Story

-Suppose that you need to highlight with bold a second line in a table and print the message in the Console window when it happens.
+Suppose that you need to highlight the second line in a table in bold and print the message in the Console window when it happens.

 Process Overview